Neonatal Breathing Mismanagement | Birth Injury Practice Area

-Invasive ventilation (intubation) with positive pressure (IPPV) is indicated when ONE of the following conditions is present:
+Intubation with positive pressure (IPPV) is indicated when one of the following conditions is present (1):

-- The baby’s blood is acidic.
-This means the pH is abnormally low (< 7.2) and the CO2 in the blood is abnormally high (PaCO2 > 60-65).
+- Respiratory acidosis: A condition in which the baby’s blood is acidic.
+This means the blood’s pH is abnormally low (< 7.2) and the carbon dioxide in the blood is abnormally high (PaCO2 > 60-65 mmHg).

-- The baby has a low level of oxygen in the blood (PaO2 < 50), despite administration of supplemental O2, OR the baby requires a lot of oxygen while on CPAP.
+- Hypoxia: The baby has a low level of oxygen in the blood (PaO2 < 50 mmHg), despite administration of supplemental oxygen, OR the baby requires a lot of oxygen while on CPAP.

 IPPV is commonly used to manage the following conditions (1):